Managing Phragmites with Herbicide

 The Non-native Phragmites Herbicide Quick Guide provides an easy reference sheet for mixing the correct quantities of herbicide for non-native Phragmites management.
 This one-page (double-sided) guide can be printed and left in work trucks or with mixing equipment.
 It will be updated as new research improves management best practices.

-Approved Herbicides by State and Province
+Herbicide Links by State and Province

-The necessity for a permit may depend on many factors including proximity to standing water, wetlands and Great Lakes shoreline.
+The necessity for a permit may depend on many factors including proximity to standing water, wetlands, and Great Lakes shoreline.